 It will be the best decision you’ve ever made, if you are willing to put in the right effort, and don’t worry, your new best friend will without a doubt reciprocate all the effort you gave to them.

-Shepherds in this area have been carefully breeding dogs are many, many generations.
-In turn, a perfect herding dog is produced.
+Shepherds in this area have been carefully breeding dogs for herding sheep for many, many generations.
+In turn, a perfect herding dog has been produced.

 It is said that no other breed of dog excels in herding more than the Border Collie.

 Border Collies love what they do, and it is obvious that they are excellent at what they do as well.
 They have a natural born ability to herd cattle, sheep, etc., and they also have a fixed gaze that is used to “Hypnotize” and control livestock.

 Before 1915, these dogs were referred to as simply sheepdogs, but during that year the name Border Collie was given to them referencing the location between England and Scotland where they were first developed.